rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/8-image-signing.md

 ## Before starting, generate your keys

-1. Generate a keypair to use for signing images.
+1. Generate a key pair to use for signing images.
 It expects you to enter a password for private key.
 Feel free to select anything you like :)

     ```bash
     cd /tmp